-Use the interview answer guidelines to develop your own excellent answers to these frequently asked teaching interview questions.
+Find out how to develop your own excellent answers to these frequently asked teaching interview questions.

-Tell me about a teacher who has inspired you and what did you learn from him or her?
+1. Tell me about a teacher who has inspired you and what did you learn from him or her?

 Teacher job interview questions like this are designed to explore your values and motivation.

 Prepare an answer which highlights qualities that would be valuable in the teaching position you are interviewing for.

-How do you evaluate the success of your teaching?
+2. How do you evaluate the success of your teaching?

-No teacher is perfect and everyone has room for improvement, evaluation is the means by which we try to identify which aspects of our teaching are good and which need to be changed.
+No teacher is perfect and everyone has room for improvement.
+Evaluation is the means by which we try to identify which aspects of our teaching are good and which need to be changed.
 Provide specific methods of self assessment that you use.

 An example is keeping a journal in which you reflect on your lessons and highlight positives and negatives.
 This helps you to build on your successes and improve where necessary.
 Formal student feedback sessions, test results and outside observers are other methods.

 Be aware of your strengths and areas for improvement as a teacher.
 Refer to this list of strengths and weaknesses

-What are your personal and professional goals?
+3. What are your personal and professional goals?

 Schools are looking for teachers who are learners themselves.
 Discuss your goals as they relate to self improvement in the teaching context and how they translate into benefits for the students, the school and the community.

 Include evidence of any professional development activities in your teacher portfolio

-What qualities do you look for in a principal?
+4. What qualities do you look for in a principal?

 Teacher job interview questions about what you consider to be a successful principal are trying to assess which traits you value most as a teacher and your understanding of what makes an effective principal.

-What do you consider to be the biggest challenges facing the teaching profession?
+5. What do you consider to be the biggest challenges facing the teaching profession?